 Make sure the drill is unplugged when changing speeds.
 Be careful of the belts.
 Trapping a finger is very painful.

 Never stop a drill with your hand.
-A drill’s motor provides significant torquing power, and can do serious harm.
+A drill’s motor provides significant torquing power, and it can do serious harm.